rhlai/rhlai.github.io/essays/What-is-the-Standard.md

 ---
 layout: essay
 type: essay
-title: "What is the standard?"
+title: "What is the Standard?"
 # All dates must be YYYY-MM-DD format!
 date: 2023-02-09
 published: true